GameKit Complete Guide for Developers Multiplayer and More

 When to add a backend

-• Persistent social features beyond what platform provides are required
+- Persistent social features beyond what the platform provides are required.

 Common backend roles